 William Ewert, a Liverpool born Liberal MP devised the scheme in 1863 to mark the place that linked a location with a famous figure or event.
 And is believed to be the oldest such scheme in the world.
 It was first instigated by the Society of Arts (later to be known as The Royal Society of Arts).
 Although they pepper London and beyond, less than half of the 35 blue plaques initially put up survive.
 Incidentally Ewart was also the main driver behind public libraries paid for by public funds.

-The oldest ceramic blue plaque still attached to its original wall is to Napoleon III the French Emperor who resided at Kings Street in St James.
+The oldest ceramic blue plaque still attached to its original wall is to Napoleon III.
+The French Emperor resided at Kings Street in St James.
 Although, the first one revealed was to Lord Byron.
-The original building where it hung was demolished and John Lewis now stands on the site so the original sign is gone.
+The original building where it hung was demolished.
+And John Lewis now stands on the site so the original sign is gone.
 (Blue plaques are only allowed on the original buildings) But John Lewis department store have erected a green plaque to the poet.
 Hopefully he would see the funny side as his plaque says ‘Always laugh when you can, as it is cheaper than medicine’.

 There are close to 900 blue plaques across London, this doesn’t include the City of London as they have their own scheme, as do many other parts of Britain.
 Wolverhampton alone has over 90 plaques commemorating everything from the country’s first traffic lights to Emma Sproson or Red Emma, a leading light in the suffragette movement.
-Blue plaques are also spotted in Ulster, where amongst others is a blue plaque to Chaim Herzog the 6th President of Israel who was born in Belfast.
-Gateshead has blue plaque to commemorate that Sir Joseph Wilson Swan, the inventor of the incandescent lightbulb lived in Underhill; which incidentally was the first house in the world to be lit by electricity.
+Blue plaques are also spotted in Ulster.
+Where amongst others is a blue plaque to Chaim Herzog the 6th President of Israel who was born in Belfast.
+Gateshead has a blue plaque to commemorate that Sir Joseph Wilson Swan, the inventor of the incandescent lightbulb lived in Underhill.
+Which incidentally was the first house in the world to be lit by electricity.

 The good and the great of the world have had their name put on a Blue Plaque.
 From Bernado O'Higgens the liberator of Chile, Karl Marx, Lenin and JFK.
 To those who stood against the system like Prince Peter Kropotkin, man who thought up the theory of Anarchy.

-Throughout its earlier years the design, colour and shape have changed.
+Throughout its earlier years the design, colour and shape changed quite dramatically.
 Brown was used a lot as it was cheaper than the blue to manufacture.
 But some designs were made of stone, bronze and even lead.
 In 1901 London County Council (LCC) took over the reigns from the Royal Society of Arts.
 They kept the round shape and decided to make them uniformly blue but added a laurel wreath and the LCC logo.

 In 1921 the glazed ceramic was approved as the base for all forthcoming plaques and made by Doulton from 1923-55.
 And in 1938 an unknown student from Central School of Arts and Crafts proposed the blue plaque we know and love today.
 Simpler in design, easier to read and more space for the inscriptions.
 A design icon was born.
 History on a wall.
 With a name, date and occupation or achievement that told an intriguing story in the simplest of terms.